The page has been translated by Gen AI.

 To register Jenkins in the DevOps Console, Jenkins generally must meet the following conditions.
 If there are other conditions, register an SR before installation to verify.

-• Use domain for Jenkins access
+• Use a domain for Jenkins access

-• Jenkins domain registered in DNS
+• Jenkins domain is registered in DNS

 Installation

-Install Jenkins on a VM or Kubernetes.
+Install Jenkins on a VM or Kubernetes

 Plugin Installation

-Install the following plugin in Jenkins.
+Install the following plugins in Jenkins.

 Plugin IDName